Application Information – MS-SLP

 Letters of Recommendation

-Three letters are required and up to five maximum can be accepted.
-Letters of recommendation should be from individuals who can speak to the applicant’s academic abilities and accomplishments and likelihood of the applicant’s success in a clinical or research program.
-With a maximum of five, supervisors, teaching assistants, etc., are certainly welcome to provide a recommendation for you.
+Three letters are required and up to five (maximum) can be accepted.
+If possible, three letters of recommendation should be from individuals who can best speak to your academic abilities and accomplishments and likelihood of your success in a clinical or research program.
+For example, letters from current or former professors from whom you have taken classes or for whom you have worked in research laboratories are especially helpful.
+Additional letters from supervisors, teaching assistants, etc., are welcome.

-Recommenders are strongly encouraged to submit their letters electronically.
-The application allows the applicant to identify their recommenders and the system will notify them (on your behalf) by e-mail.
+Recommenders must submit their letters electronically.
+The application allows you to identify your recommenders and the system will notify them (on your behalf) by e-mail.
 When the electronic recommendations are submitted, they are “attached” to the application, and you will receive an email message confirming receipt of each recommendation.

 Please note: Email addresses should be proofed for accuracy before finalizing the application.
 If an incorrect email address is entered into the system, the recommender will not receive the request for recommendation.

+We require GRE scores for Fall 2021 applications.
 Official GRE scores come electronically from the Educational Testing Service (ETS) and are required for all applicants.
-The average GRE score from 2018 and 2019 incoming students is 318 (combined qualitative and quantitative scores) with an average GPA of 3.9.

 Official TOEFL scores are required for international applicants only, even if you have completed a 4-year degree in a U.S. institution.